-The SCVF is no longer accepting applications for the Music Education Competitive Grant Program.
-Applications were due on October 7, 2017 and funding decisions will be made in December.
+The SCVF is no longer accepting applications for the Music Education Grant Program.
+The online application is now closed and will be reopened in July 2018.

 An anonymous donor established an endowed field of interest fund to enhance the quality of music education programs in area schools.